canbooo/experiment-design/docs/source/orthogonal_sampling.rst

     print("Std.
 Err.", np.std(y, ddof=1) / np.sqrt(y.shape[0]))  # 0.007

-When we have a more limited sample budget, using orthogonal sampling leads to a more accurate estimate
+When we have a more limited sample budget, using orthogonal sampling leads to more accurate estimates.

 .. code:: python